What is Sumac?

 Where does it come from?

-Sumac comes from the eastern Mediterranean like Turkey, Syria, or Sicily.
-The tree - shrub, which grows about 3 meters tall, thrives best in the Mediterranean climate and on dry limestone soils.
+Sumac comes from the eastern Mediterranean, such as Turkey, Syria, or Sicily.
+The tree-shrub, which grows about 3 meters tall, thrives best in the Mediterranean climate and on dry limestone soils.
 The sumac drupes are crimson at maturity and 5 mm in size.
 After harvest, they are dried in the sun and then roughly ground.
 In the end, they mix it with a little salt.

 Sumac since antiquity

 How does it taste?

-Sumac has a sour, fruity-tart taste, and replaces the lemon, tamarind, and vinegar.
+Sumac has a sour, fruity-tart taste and can replace lemon, tamarind, and vinegar.

 How is it used?

-- The Turkish cuisine often uses it to season salads and kebabs.
-Besides, there are often onion rings seasoned with this spice in combination with parsley.
-This spice combination gives the onion rings a uniquely fresh and sour flavor.
+- Turkish cuisine often uses it to season salads and kebabs.
+It is often combined with parsley to season onion rings, giving them a uniquely fresh and sour flavor.

-- Mix some sumak with yogurt, and you have an excellent dip or even refine your sauces with it.
+- Mix sumac with yogurt to create an excellent dip or use it to refine your sauces.

-- It is also an ingredient in the well-known spice mixture Zathar.
+- It is also an ingredient in the well-known spice mixture Za'atar.